ikisler/healthtracker/README.md

 Application allows user to create a list of food items, tracking total calories.

+###The Project
+A single-page web application, built using the Backbone framework, that allows users to search for foods using the Nutritionix API.
+These foods can be added to a list, which then uses LocalStorage to keep track between visits.

 ###Running the Program
 Download the folder and all its files, then double click on 'index.html'.
 **OR**